 - Sesame seeds for serving

-- Add the whisked eggs to the frying pan and cook for 1-2 minutes, or until the omelete starts to bubble and the egg sets.
-Using a spatula, flip and cook for another 1-2 minutes until the omelete is golden on both sides.
+Step #3: Add the whisked eggs to the frying pan and cook for 1-2 minutes, or until the omelet starts to bubble and the egg sets.
+Using a spatula, flip and cook for another 1-2 minutes until the omelet is golden on both sides.

-- Transfer the omelete to a plate and serve with mixed greens, sliced avocado, and a sprinkle of sesame seeds.
+Step #4: Transfer the omelet to a plate and serve with mixed greens, sliced avocado, and a sprinkle of sesame seeds.

 Made with lots of protein and healthy fats, this easy to make frittata is a great nourishing breakfast option.